jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 Legendary Artifact
 Whenever a Nevron dies, put a study counter on Gustave's Journal.
 {2}, {T}, Remove X study counters from Gustave's Journal: Draw X cards.
+---
+He spends some time writing in his journal.
+He writes about how dangerous the Nevrons are, but how beautiful the continent is.
+He hopes that one day, his apprentices will read everything he wrote.

 ```

 [card implementation](../custom/cards/g/gustaves_journal.txt)